Peter Boardman: Everest, North East Ridge, 1982

-Death
+Posthumous events

 News of Boardman's death was relayed to Hilary Boardman in Leysin, and Dorothy Boardman in Manchester, and covered in the media.
 A memorial service was held for Boardman at St George's Church in Stockport on 11 July 1982.
 In September 1982 Hilary Boardman and Maria Coffey, Joe Tasker's girlfriend, travelled to the north side of Everest as far as Advance Base Camp to retrace the last journey made by Boardman and Tasker.

 Discovery of body

 Expeditions to the North East Ridge in 1985, 1986 and 1987 failed to reach Boardman and Tasker's high point.
 In August 1988, Russell Brice and Harry Taylor succeeded in crossing the Pinnacles, thus completing the unclimbed section of the route, before descending via the North Ridge.
 They saw no sign of Boardman or Tasker due to heavy monsoon snow cover.

 The next expedition on the ridge was in 1992 when a joint Japanese-Kazakh expedition crossed the Pinnacles but were unable to continue to the summit.
 They found a body beyond the second pinnacle at approximately 8,200m on the Rongbuk side of the ridge.
 Photographs taken by Vladimir Suviga and sent to Chris Bonington enabled the body to be identified, from the clothing and features, as Peter Boardman.

 In 1995 the complete ridge was climbed by a Japanese expedition.
 They also came across a body which was initially thought to be Joe Tasker.
 Upon re-examining all the evidence, Chris Bonington concluded that both sightings were of Boardman: "At first it was surmised that this was Joe Tasker, but after carefully comparing the written descriptions and the photographs provided by each expedition, I became convinced that this was the same as the original sighting and therefore that of Pete."